Purdue All-American Marching Band: History and traditions

 In 1886, the Purdue Student Army Training Corps, forerunner of the Reserve Officers Training Corps, formed a five-member drum corps to play music for the cadets during their morning conditioning marches.
 Purdue fielded its first football team a year later, in 1887.
 The band began playing at games soon afterward.
 However, during this time it played sporadically, as there was no consistent director; it depended on finding a student or faculty member who was qualified to drill them.
 Additionally, the band received almost no training and had to provide most of their own equipment and support.
 Despite this, by 1902 it had grown to 50 members and had become partly self-supporting.
 Despite the lack of a full-time director, it was already known as one of the best college bands in the nation.

 The band's modern history began in 1904 when Paul Spotts Emrick, a freshman engineering student from Rochester, joined the band.
-His experience as a conductor resulted in his election as band president and director the next year.
-During his senior year at Purdue in 1907, the band became the first to break ranks and form a letter on the field—the famous Block "P".
+His experience as a conductor (and indeed, one of the few members with any musical background at all) resulted in his election as band president and director the next year.
+During his senior year at Purdue in 1907, the band began forming a giant block "P" during its pregame drill.
+It was the first time that a band had broken ranks to form a letter on the field.
 In a 1953 interview with the Lafayette Journal & Courier, Emrick recounted seeing geese fly over a lake in the fall, saying "usually, they'd fly in a 'V', but once in a while, they'd change formation and fly in various figures.
 I used to wonder if you could do that with men drilling."
-The "Block P" has been performed during each pre-game performance ever since its inception.
+The now-famous "Block P" has been performed during each pregame show ever since its inception.

 Emrick stayed on as full-time director after his graduation in 1908.
 In 1921 Emrick commissioned the Leedy Manufacturing Company of Indianapolis to construct the world's largest bass drum.
 The "Big Bass Drum" has been a part of the marching band ever since.
 In 1935, during a Purdue football game at Northwestern University the band donned lights on their uniforms while performing at halftime.
 With the stadium lights turned off for the performance, the band drew such awe from radio broadcaster Ted Husing, he referred to them as a "truly All-American marching band," hence the current title of the band.

-Emrick retired in 1954, and to date the band has been under the direction of just four other men full time:
+Emrick retired in 1954, and to date the band has been under the direction of just five other men full time: